jeff-d56/Suran-Homework/Sorting App/Readme.txt

 sudo apt update
 sudo apt install mono-complete

-Make sure the directory in the Ubuntu consle is set to the Ubuntu folder.
-For example my directiery was.
+I used Ubuntu on windows,
+first open ubuntu cmd

+Find the files directory and then set ubuntu to that directory by typing,

-cd /mnt/c/Desktop/Program/Ubuntu
+cd /mnt/c/"Files directory"

-I placed my file on the desktop in windows so just set this to where ever you directory for the Program.exe file is.

-The Program should alrady be compiled but if it needs to be recompiled you can use mcs -out:Program.exe Program.cs

-Then to run the program type
+Then run the program by typing,

 mono Program.exe